 Gas Grill is for experts and buying a gas grill is for professionals

-Gas Grill is the most efficient, short and accurate to prepare your meat (in comparison to wood-fueled and charcoal grills) .
-But, this stands only if you picked the right grill.
+Preface: Gas Grill is the most efficient, short and accurate to prepare your meat (in comparison to wood-fueled and charcoal grills).
+But, this only stand if you picked the right grill.

 Rule #1- How much BTU do you need for your BBQ/Grill?